sigfault-byte/LegitURL/README.md

 > **This is a WIP.**
 > LegitURL works — and it's strict, by choice.
 > But a lot is still being added, tuned, or cleaned up.
 > It’s already useful, but not finished.
-That’s kind of the fun part.

 ## LegitURL
 > Like a **nutrition label for links**